jarodBeardsley/python-exercises/superconductive/README.txt

-Basic program to calculate solar longitude given a UTC time from an API endpoint.
+Basic program to print the solar longitude at given a UTC time, retrieved from an API endpoint.

 Built to run in an IDE like PyCharm.
 You will need to have the relevant libraries installed: Flask and astropy